sergodeeva/sergodeeva.github.io/_posts/2018-12-11-failed-to-get-freelance-programmer-job.md

 Although I touched many different technologies over the past 2 years (Java, Ruby, Python, JS, ReactJS/NextJS, a bit of Devops, this and that), but still the most confident I am in my Python skills.
 So my plan was to find some Python-related part-time projects, ideally writing web scrapers, processing data, etc.

-My brother recommended me [Upwork](https://www.upwork.com), where I registered yesterday, filled in my profile and passed the Python & English tests there.
+My brother recommended me <a href="https://www.upwork.com" target="_blank">Upwork</a>, where I registered yesterday, filled in my profile and passed the Python & English tests there.
 This is what I wrote in my self-description:

 > Hi, I am a part-time Python developer, specialized in Web scraping.
 I have a full time office job (Product Manager in Mobile development team).
 The reason I am here is to have fun (as I love programming) and at the same time to help you with your Python-related tasks:
 > - Build web scrapers